Renata Zarazúa: Early life and background

 Zarazúa was born on 30 September 1997 to Jose Luis and Alejandra in Mexico City.
 She also has an older brother named Patricio, who is a former college tennis player for Palm Beach Atlantic University.
 Her great-uncle Vicente Zarazúa, a Mexican pro tennis player, participated in 16 Davis Cup ties for Mexico and claimed gold medals in exhibition doubles at the 1968 Olympic Games in Mexico City.
 During an interview at the 2020 French Open, Zarazúa stated that Simona Halep is the player she admires the most.

-Tennis career
+Career

+2016-2019: WTA Tour debut

+Zarazúa made her WTA Tour singles debut at the 2016 Brasil Cup, after she reached the main draw through qualifying, but to lost in the first round Catalina Pella in three sets.

-In February 2018 at the Mexican Open, she defeated Kristýna Plíšková to reach the round of 16.
+Having been given a wildcard entry at the 2018 Mexican Open, Zarazúa defeated Kristýna Plíšková to reach the round of 16, where she lost to third seed Daria Gavrilova.

+2020: Major debut , First WTA Tour semifinal

-In late February 2020, Zarazúa received a wildcard to play again at the Mexican Open in Acapulco, where she reached her first WTA Tour singles semifinal.
-In the first round, she upset top-seeded Sloane Stephens.
+In February, Zarazúa received a wildcard to play at the Mexican Open in Acapulco, where she reached her first WTA Tour singles semifinal with wins over top seed Sloane Stephens, Katie Volynets and Tamara Zidanšek, before losing to Leylah Fernandez.
+Her run at the tournament saw her become the first Mexican woman to play a WTA Tour semifinal since 1993.

-In September 2020, she qualified for the main draw of the French Open, her first appearance at a Grand Slam tournament.
-Zarazúa was the first Mexican woman in a main draw of a major in 20 years.
-She lost in the second round to third-seeded Elina Svitolina.
+In September, Zarazúa qualified for the main draw at the delayed French Open, making her first appearance at a Grand Slam tournament and becoming the first Mexican woman in a major main draw in 20 years.
+She defeated wildcard Elsa Jacquemot recording her first major match win, and becoming the first Mexican woman to do so since Angélica Gavaldón reached the second round of the 2000 Australian Open.
+Zarazúa lost in round two to third seed Elina Svitolina in three sets under the newly-installed roof on Court Philippe Chatrier.

+2021-2023: Olympics debut, WTA 125 title

-In 2021, she qualified for the Olympic Games in singles and in doubles, partnering Giuliana Olmos both making their Olympics debut.
+In 2021, Zarazúa qualified for the delayed Tokyo Olympics in singles and in doubles, partnering Giuliana Olmos both making their Olympics debut.

+Zarazúa entered her maiden WTA 125 final at the 2021 Concord Open losing to Magdalena Fręch.

+Zarazúa won her first WTA 125 title at the 2023 Montevideo Open defeating the top seed, Diane Parry, in the final, becoming the first Mexican woman to win a WTA Challenger Tour singles tournament.